Caffeine dependence: Definition

-Moderate physical dependence often arises from prolonged long-term caffeine use.
+Prolonged caffeine use can cause mild to moderate physical dependence.
 In the human body, caffeine blocks adenosine receptors A_{1} and A_{2A}.
 Adenosine is a by-product of cellular activity: the stimulation of adenosine receptors produces sedation and a desire for sleep.
 Caffeine's ability to block these receptors means the levels of the body's natural stimulants, dopamine and norepinephrine, continue at higher levels.

 Continued exposure to caffeine prompts the body to create more adenosine receptors in the central nervous system, which increases the body's adenosine sensitivity.
 This reduces the stimulatory effects of caffeine by increasing tolerance.
 It also causes the body to suffer withdrawal symptoms (e.g., headaches, fatigue, and irritability) if caffeine intake decreases.

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes four caffeine-related disorders including intoxication, withdrawal, anxiety, and sleep.
 Additionally, the DSM-5's Section III: Emerging Measures and Models defines a proposed diagnosis titled caffeine use disorder.
 This proposed disorder is mainly characterized by persistent use of caffeine despite the use having harmful effects and there being a desire to reduce consumption.
 The diagnosis also contains non-required criteria such as "[r]ecurrent caffeine use resulting in a failure to fulfill major role obligations at work, school, or home".

 Pathologically reinforced caffeine use induces dependence, but not an addiction.
 For a drug to induce an addiction from repeated use at sufficiently high doses, it must activate the brain's reward circuitry, particularly the mesolimbic pathway.
 Neuroimaging studies of preclinical and human subjects have demonstrated that chronic caffeine consumption does not sufficiently activate the reward system, relative to other drugs of addiction (e.g., cocaine, morphine, nicotine).
 As a consequence, compulsive use (i.e., an addiction) of caffeine has yet to be observed in humans.
 Caffeine dependence forms due to caffeine antagonizing the adenosine A_{2A} receptor, effectively blocking adenosine from the adenosine receptor site.
 This delays the onset of drowsiness and releases dopamine.
 As of right now, caffeine withdrawal qualifies as a psychiatric condition by the American Psychiatric Association, but caffeine use disorder does not.

-Roland R. Griffiths, a professor of neurology at Johns Hopkins in Baltimore, strongly believes that caffeine withdrawal should be classified as a psychological disorder.
-His research suggests that withdrawal affects 50% of habitual coffee drinkers, beginning within 12–24 hours after cessation of caffeine intake, and peaking in 20–48 hours, lasting as long as 9 days.
+Roland R. Griffiths, professor of neurology at Johns Hopkins argues for the classification of caffeine withdrawal as a psychological disorder.
+In a 2004 research, Griffiths suggested that withdrawal affects 50% of habitual coffee drinkers.
+Withdrawal symptoms begin within 12–24 hours after the last caffeine intake, peaking in 20–48 hours, and last for up to 9 days.
 In another study, he concluded that people who take in a minimum of 100 mg of caffeine per day (about the amount in one cup of coffee) can acquire a physical dependence that would trigger withdrawal symptoms, including muscle pain and stiffness, nausea, vomiting, depressed mood, and other symptoms.